Kubernetes and Container Security and Adoption Trends

 Security tops the list of concerns with container strategies

-For the third time in a row in this survey, inadequate investment in security leads the list of concerns users have about their company’s container strategy (37%).
-When combined with not taking the threats to containers seriously (14%), more than half of respondents identify security as their biggest source of concern.
+Inadequate investment in security leads the list of concerns users cite about their company’s container strategy (34%).
+When combined with not taking threats seriously (15%) and not accounting for compliance needs (17%), two-thirds of respondents identify security and compliance as their biggest source of concern.

-A whopping 94% of respondents have experienced a security incident in their environments during the last 12 months.
+A staggering 90% of survey respondents have experienced a security incident in their Kubernetes and container environments during the last 12 months.
 Data breaches and exposures often result from human error.
-Not surprisingly, 69% of respondents have experienced a misconfiguration incident, 27% reported a runtime incident, and 24% have had a major vulnerability to remediate.
+Not surprisingly, 67% of respondents have experienced a misconfiguration incident.
+Another 22% reported a major vulnerability to remediate, 17% detected a runtime incident, and 16% failed an audit.

 Security concerns are inhibiting business innovation